chase/vim-ansible-yaml/README.md

 ```

 If `g:ansible_options` is not defined, or if the `ignore_blank_lines` key is not present, or the value is not `0`, then the indent function uses the default behavior.

+### documentation_mapping

+The documentation_mapping option enables setting a custom mapping to search the Ansible documentation for the word under the cursor.

+It can be enabled as such: `let g:ansible_options = {'documentation_mapping': '<C-K>'}` - which would bind Control-K to perform the search.

 ## Thanks
 [Benji Fisher](https://github.com/bejifisher) helped out a great amount as a maintainer, thanks a ton!